PERIOD (TITIK)

 Plural Possessives

 To make most nouns plural, add an -s or -es.
-The -es is added to words that end in an s or z sound.
+The -es is

 Do not use an apostrophe.